Last Updated : 10 October 2024

 • 50 % of the cost of project limited to Rs.25 lakhs for NGO’s and other organisations

-• 100% of the cost limited to Rs.25 lakh projects to ICAR (CPCRI)/ State Agricultural Universities/State Deptt. of Horticulture/Agriculture/other related public sector units/Registered cooperative societies.
+• 100% of the cost of project limited to Rs.25 lakh projects to ICAR (CPCRI)/ State Agricultural Universities/State Deptt.
+Of Horticulture/Agriculture/other related public sector units/Registered cooperative societies.

 • 50% of the cost for individuals / group of farmers/NGO’s, private companies limited to Rs.10 lakh.